C++ Math log1p

 Example 3

-Let's see a simple example when the value of x is less than zero.
+Let's examine a basic scenario where the value of x is negative.

 #include <iostream>